Tareena Shakil: Crimes

-In October 2014, Shakil flew from East Midlands Airport to Turkey with her recently born son, lying to friends by saying that she was going on a family beach holiday, before crossing into ISIS stronghold Syria.
-On the day she arrived in Syria she messaged friends and told them she would not be returning to Britain and told her family it was her responsibility as a Muslim to kill the 'murtadeen' (apostates) and that she wanted to die a martyr.
-In one message she said that "this is my jihad" and in others urged people to come and fight for ISIS.
+In October 2014, Shakil flew from East Midlands Airport to Turkey with her recently born son, lying to friends by saying that she was going on a family beach holiday, before crossing into ISIL stronghold Syria.
+On the day she arrived in Syria, she messaged friends and told them she would not be returning to Britain and told her family it was her responsibility as a Muslim to kill the 'murtadeen' (apostates) and that she wanted to die a martyr.
+In one message, she said that "this is my jihad" and in others urged people to come and fight for ISIS.
 Shakil claims that she never sent messages that advocated killing people and has "never agreed" with killing anybody, but when a relative attempted to persuade her that it was not a Muslim's duty to kill and that the Prophet had never said so, she replied that "it's part of our deen (duty) to kill the murtadeen".

-She would later tell police she had only joined because she wanted to become a "Jihadi bride", although she conflictingly claimed in the 2021 documentary on her that she had never realised when researching ISIS before she left that women were expected to get married when there, claiming she had found nothing that had said that.
+She would later tell police she had only joined because she wanted to become a "Jihadi bride", although she conflictingly claimed in the 2021 documentary on her that she had never realised when researching ISIL before she left that women were expected to get married when there, claiming she had found nothing that had said that.
 However, police later discovered that she had regularly engaged with a number of blogs about ISIS before she left to Syria which were written by foreign women who had travelled there, and these made it clear that it was an expectation for all women to marry in the Islamic State.
-After Shakil arrived in Syria she lived in the ISIS capital Raqqa in a house for single women who were preparing to marry foreign fighters.
+After Shakil arrived in Syria, she lived in the ISIS capital Raqqa in a house for single women who were preparing to marry foreign fighters.
 She posted photos of her posing with the Islamic State flag, made her child wear an ISIS-branded balaclava and posed him with an AK-47.